masci/dev/site/content/writing/why-did-you-move to-management.md

 was just too heavy for an IC: one time it was to organize a team the way I envisioned, another time to help with hiring, another time to deliver a risky project that was stalling, or that time that I picked up the lead role on the team that nobody wanted to join (probably the biggest success in my career so far ❤️).
-I like to build stuff that works and that's useful to people, and as an IC this can be a very well crafted piece of code needed to implement a certain feature; but as a manager, this can be a full fledged team capable of a bigger impact on the product than your code alone.
+I like to build stuff that works and that's useful to people, and as an IC this can be achieved through a very well crafted piece of code implementing a certain feature; but as a manager, I can achieve a goal through a full fledged team capable of a bigger impact on the product than my code alone could ever have.

 ### Driver n.2: Talent Spotting